 Additional training to fill any gaps will incur an additional charge of $500.00 per day.

 An enrolment fee of $300 is required prior to the beginning of the course.
 This is a once only payment and is non-refundable.
-The cost for each term is $1250.00 (excluding flowers & materials) and must be paid by the end of the term.
+The cost for each term is $1450.00 (excluding flowers) and must be paid in full by the end of the term.

 All fees and charges will be outlined to students before enrolment for courses offered by Flowers to Impress.
 Should Flowers to Impress cancel any course, participants are entitled to a full refund or transfer of funds to a future course.
 An initial non-refundable enrolment fee applies to all courses, payable two weeks before course commencement.
 No refund is available to participants who leave before finalising the course or unit of competency unless they can provide a medical certificate or show extreme personal hardship.
 In that case, fees may be refunded on a pro-rata basis.